MalphasWats/Ludum-Dare-38/README.md

 ## Animations!

 *{2017-04-23 20:21 GMT+1}*: 2-frame animations added to both the creature and the soldier.
 30 minutes.
 They're crap animations but they actually make a huge difference - suddenly the creature is alive!
 You can also determine what mode it's in (roaming, feeding, attacking) based on which of its 2 animations it's doing and whether or not it's moving.

+<a id="aftermath"></a>

+# The Aftermath

+*{2017-04-25 09:45 GMT+1}*: It's Tuesday.
+Both the Compo and Jam are finished and I didn't end up submitting my game.
+I thought I'd write a little bit about why, simply because it's interesting (to me) and I'm still very happy with what I *did* achieve over the weekend.

+## Issue the first

+I'm a 37-year-old husband, father and teacher.
+Having 24 uninterrupted hours all of my very own is a *huge* indulgance, so 48 is pretty much impossible.
+That's ok, this is my life and I like it.
+One of the reasons for doing the compo this time around was to see if it was even vaguely feasible.
+I'm counting it as a success - I got a few good slices of time to get things done, because my children are *very* good and my wife is incredibly supportive.
+I *did* feel a little guilty that I was merrily doing my thing without them, however, this guilt did mostly evaporate on about the 10th or 12th "Daaaadddddy!
+Noah's taking my <thing of most intense focus right now>", or "Daddy, why are you drawing a picture of the world?" and my favorite "Why on earth did you shoot your mummy in the face with your nerf gun?
+What have you been told about shooting it at people?".

+So that was that.
+Thankfully I have a few months to build up some credit before the next one!

+## 'Frame-gine' immaturity

+I mentioned at the start that I was using [glixl](https://github.com/MalphasWats/glixl).
+I have no idea whether it's a [framework or an engine or just a scaffold](https://twitter.com/MalphasWats/status/844832027035680768).
+I end up using framework and engine interchangably.

+That aside I've been working on glixl for some time and I've been through quite a few iterations of it.
+This was the first time I'd used this version of it 'properly' and it showed its arse a few times.
+I spent about 2 or 3 hours chasing down an annoying bug where it wouldn't display things in the right z-order on the very bottom row.
+Most of the time I spent was mindless hacking "Oh, does it work if I just add 1 here" bullshit, which didn't help.
+I ended up getting annoyed at myself and forcing myself to sit down and think about what was going on properly.
+I fixed the bug but I wasted a lot of time.

+I ended up making a few improvements and fixes to glixl along the way, so it's definitely in better shape than it was.
+Definitely a win.

+## Art

+I'm not really an artist.
+I sometimes flirt with the idea that maybe I am in my own simple way and every now and then I produce something that I don't hate.
+But I'm not at all consistent and most of all I am **SLOW**.
+Faced with the challenge of creating a bunch of different creatures, units and structures, each with at least 4 facing directions and associated animations, I balked.
+I threw some *very* simple animations in at the end and even they improved the look of the thing hugely, but this only served to reinforce how important getting the art right was!

+I am making some progress in my arting, but it's slow progress.

+## Idea

+I got my idea pretty much as I woke up on the Saturday morning.
+I tried hard to reign in the scope of what I wanted to do to make it achievable and I think what I had was good - endless in scope ultimately, but could be made with just 2 or 3 'missions' for the same of the jam.
+I found a story to tell and I'd like to try and get it out properly.